NewBeg71/GaProject-TicTacToe/README.md

 - Use your programming skills to map out the game logic for a simple game like Tic Tac Toe
   * Complete
 - Separate HTML, CSS, and JavaScript files in your application
   * Complete.
 With difficulty!
-Need greater understanding of VC (ie GitHib)
+Need greater understanding of VC (ie GitHib) and modular programming.
+Need to test more often.
 - - Build an application to a spec that someone else gives you
   * Almost Complete.  api is a problem
 - Build a dynamic game that allows two players to compete